ryantate/typingpool/README.markdown

 interest mainly because of Filer::Audio, which handles splitting, merging, and conversion).

 The models in particular, along with the App class, are underdeveloped and not particularly clear or fully thought through.
 The Transcript model, for example, should almost certainly be folded into the Project model.
 Dividing Project into Project::Local and Project::Remote only makes sense on a superficial level; Project::Remote could probably be its own class or even part of Utility.
-Amazon will probably be simpler if I can get some patches into RTurk, and Amazon::HITshould probably be integrated more closely with Project.
+Amazon will probably be simpler if I can get some patches into RTurk, and Amazon::HIT should probably be integrated more closely with Project.

 One of the most frustrating things about the code is that there are so many subtly different ways a "chunk" of a transcript/project is
 represented: As a simple hash derived from a row in data/assignment.csv within a project folder, as an Amazon::HIT, as a Transcription::Chunk, as an audio file on a remote server, and as a local audio file (which has a different name from the remote file).
 So in future versions I'll probably reduce the number of different ways to represent a chunk.

 Also in the future, it's very likely that App will evolve from a simple collection of class methods into a real class with a simple